DolphyWind/Electra-Lang/README.md

 To include other files in your code, use quotation marks.
 ```
 ?
-Copies the contents of file.ec and pastes it all into current file ?
+Copies the contents of file.ec and pastes it all into the current file ?
 "file.ec"

 ?
 Electra will prevent you from reincluding a file.
 This will do nothing ?
 "file.ec"

 ?
-Putting '!' before filename forces Electra to reinclude a file ?
+Putting '!' before filename forces Electra to reinclude given file ?
 "!file.ec"

 ?
 You can also specify a range when including a file ?
 ? (x < y) ?
 "mylib.ec" x:y ?
-Includes the lines between line x and line y (x-inclusive, y-exclusive) ?
+Includes the lines between the line x and the line y (x-inclusive, y-exclusive) ?
 "otherlib.ec" x: ?
-Includes the lines after line x (x-inclusive) ?
+Includes the lines after the line x (x-inclusive) ?
 "anotherlib.ec" :y ?
-Includes the lines befor line y (y-inclusive) ?
+Includes the lines before the line y (y-exclusive) ?

 ?
-Electra prevents you to reincluding a line that has already been included ?
+Electra prevents you to reincluding a portion that has already been included before ?
 "foo.ec" 10:15
 "foo.ec" 5:12 ?
 This will do nothing ?
 "!foo.ec" 5:12 ?
 You can always do a force include ?
 ```

-But be careful, files ending with `.dll`, `.so` or `.dylib` will be treated as dynamic components (depends on your platform, on windows only the `.dll` files will be treated as dynamic components).
+But be careful, files ending with `.dll`, `.so` or `.dylib` will be treated as dynamic components This behavior depends on your platform, for example, on Windows only the `.dll` files will be treated as dynamic components, on Linux, it is `.so` files and on Mac it is the `.dylib` files.
-Dynamic components allow you to extend electra using C++.
+Dynamic components allow you to extend Electra using C++.
 For more info, click [here](ExtendingElectra.md).

 ## **Currents**
 Currents are instruction pointers in Electra.
 They all have a direction, a position, a stack that holds visited portals and a stack pointer.